Motion to Approve

 My Lords, before the noble Lord sits down, he referred to the Global Warming Policy Foundation, of which I am chairman.
 The noble Lord—apparently wildly but, I am sure, sincerely—claimed that every figure printed by the foundation was wrong.
 I congratulate him on having read every one of the millions of figures we have published; I certainly have not done so.
 He said that all other forecasts of the costs of this programme were wrong, and perhaps implied various motivations.
 Is he suggesting that the BEIS forecast of the costs, quoted in the Chancellor’s letter to the Prime Minister and 40% above his, is wrong?

 I did not say what the noble Lord said; I said that on each occasion we have had a target—of 60%, 80% and now 100%—the estimates of the Global Warming Policy Foundation have been wrong.
-I have looked very carefully at the foundation’s website; we have checked everything it says, and in each case it is not right about the figures.
+I have looked very carefully at the foundation’s website; we have checked everything it says, and in each case, it is not right about the figures.

 As for the BEIS figures or the Chancellor’s figures, I merely say that we have spent many months producing the best figure that can be produced.
 I have still to understand the basis, in science or economics, of any other figure produced.
 I have discovered that those Global Warming Policy Foundation figures that I have been able to discern are much less accurate than those we were asked for, spent months producing and have given to the Government.
-I suggest that we stick to the proven figures rather than those which fit other people’s views.
+I suggest that we stick to the proven figures rather than those that fit other people’s views.

 Before my noble friend sits down, has he read the document in my hand?
 It states that the cumulative cost of the Climate Change Act up to 2030 would be £3 billion.
 The document was produced and published by the Global Warming Policy Foundation, written by me and drawn entirely from the Government’s published figures, which my noble friend’s committee has never refuted, rebutted or criticised.